bootscore/bs-preloader/README.md

 # bS Preloader

-WordPress plugin to show a preloader in bootScore theme.
+WordPress plugin to show a preloader in Bootscore theme.
 Content will be shown when the page is fully loaded.
 When clicking a link (not # and external url), the preloader fades in again (not working on Mac Safari and all iOS Browsers) to get a smooth page transition.

 Demo: https://bootscore.me/